mpandav-tibco/dev-hub-templates/examples/trigger-jenkins-pipeline/Readme.md

 caData:
 caFile:

-    Are required for backstage to successfully able to connect with your k8s API server.
+    Are required for Developer Hub to successfully able to connect with your k8s API server.
 You will find these files for minikube and docker-desktop under .kube/config file.
     Once you have the cert available then import them into same secret and refer them as volume into deployment config  of developer-hub.

     Interestingly(for good), any change in the dev hub config does not change / remove these deployment updates.